-With millions of people searching for local products and services daily, it’s crucial that they discover your business online at the right time and place.
+With millions of people searching for local products and services daily, they must discover your business online at the right time and place.
 If you are nowhere to be found on the internet, now is the time to do so.
-In this article, I will be showing you how to add your business on Google in just a few simple steps.
+In this article, I will be showing you how to add your business to Google in just a few simple steps.

 Why Google Listing Is Important

 Google My Business (GMB) is a free platform for local business owners to list their company on the search engine and provide relevant information for customers who are searching for them.
 GMB supports a variety of businesses ranging from small cafes to professional organizations.
 Within the listing, users can locate the address, direction, company’s website, and most importantly, read reviews from previous customers.